kimutaiamos/Gallery/README.md

 ``## known bugs

 There are no known bugs but incase of any issue let me know through kimutaiamos82@gmail.com

+### contributing
+my website is build with little knowledge in the django framework,it is however,open to anyone who would wish to contribute to this project. you can also refer here https://stackoverflow.com/questions/8503559/what-is-linting to learn more and run tests. and the current django 3.2 documentation software methods and tools refer herehttp://www.methodsandtools.com/archive/archive.php?id=33.
 ## license

 This software is LIcensed under MIT license copyright 2019 [sirAmos]